martinwoodward/covid-19-projects/README.md

 # COVID-19 Related Projects

 Following on from [this blog post](https://github.blog/2020-03-23-open-collaboration-on-covid-19/), creating a list to keep track of projects.
+Also check out Open Source [COVID-19](https://github.com/WeileiZeng/Open-Source-COVID-19)

 ## Contents
  1. [Tracking the pandemic collaboratively](#tracking-the-pandemic-collaboratively)